Healthy weight in pregnancy

 To avoid putting on excess weight during pregnancy, try to make healthy food choices and keep active.
 The basic principles of a healthy diet stay the same during pregnancy.
 You should try to eat a diet that is:

-- Includes moderate amounts of lean meat, fish (try and include 1 portion of oily fish per week), and other protein sources like eggs, beans and other pulses
+- includes moderate amounts of lean meat, fish (try and include one portion of oily fish per week), and other protein sources like eggs, beans and other pulses

 Only eat limited amounts of foods and drinks that are high in fat and sugar, such as sweets, cakes, chocolate, sugar-sweetened drinks and fried foods.

-For more information on a healthy diet during pregnancy, follow this link.
+For more information on a healthy diet during pregnancy read our page on nutrition during pregnancy.

 Exercise during pregnancy can have great benefits for you and your baby, including decreasing your risk of pregnancy complications such as gestational diabetes and pre-eclampsia.
-For more information on the benefits of exercise during pregnancy, and which types of exercises you may wish to try, follow this link.
+For more information on the benefits of exercise during pregnancy, and which types of exercises you may wish to try, read our page on physical activity in pregnancy.

 Should I be eating for two?

-How can you get the extra 200 calories a day you need in the last 12 weeks of pregnancy?
+How can you get the extra 200kcal a day you need in the last 12 weeks of pregnancy?

 - Oatcakes with reduced fat cheddar or sardines and slices of tomato